AI Screenr

 Fail if: Less than 5 years of product management experience

-Senior level — needs to own an area without scaffolding from day one
+Senior level — needs to own an area without structured onboarding from day one

 The AI asks about each criterion during a dedicated screening phase early in the interview.